linhvuquach/ai-devkit-buddy/src/templates/commands/refine-new-us-azure-devops.md

 - `ProjectName`: Azure DevOps Project Name
 - `WorkItemId`: Azure DevOps Work Item ID
 - `ExpectedOutputFolder`: Target directory for artifacts (default: `./docs`)

+Check whether the AI assistant has already connected to the Azure DevOps MCP server.
+If not, inform the user and stop the process.

 ## Task